piseysen/NODEJS_MFA_TOTP/README.md

     npm install
     ```

+3. MongoDB Setup with MongoDB Atlas
+    1. Create a MongoDB Atlas Account: Go to MongoDB Atlas and create a free account.
+    2. Create a Cluster: Follow the instructions to create a new cluster.
+    3. Create a Database User:
+        .
+Go to the "Database Access" section.
+        .
+Click "Add New Database User".
+        .
+Create a user with a username and password.
+    4. Get the Connection String:
+        .
+Go to the "Clusters" section.
+        .
+Click "Connect" for your cluster.
+        .
+Choose "Connect your application".
+        .
+Copy the connection string.
+    5. Update Environment Variables: Update the CONNECTION_STRING in the .env file with your MongoDB Atlas connection string.
+Replace <username> and <password> with your database user's credentials:

+        ```sh
+        CONNECTION_STRING=mongodb+srv://<username>:<password>@cluster0.mongodb.net/mydatabase?retryWrites=true&w=majority
+        ```

-3. Set Up Environment Variables: Create a .env file in the root directory and add the following:
+4. Set Up Environment Variables: Create a .env file in the root directory and add the following:

    ```sh
     PORT=7001